 As in many urban school districts, race, culture, ethnicity, language, and economic status continue to be powerful predictors of equity gaps between student groups.
 SCUSD's students reflect the diversity that is the hallmark of Sacramento.
-The student population is 40.1% Hispanic or Latino; 16.6% Asian; 15.5% African American; 16.8% white, 1.9% Pacific Islander; 1.4% Filipino, and .6% American Indian.
+The student population is 41.8% Hispanic or Latino; 16.9% Asian; 12.7% African American; 16.4% white, 2.1% Pacific Islander; 1.3% Filipino, and .5% American Indian.
 About 7% of students are of two or more races or ethnicities.
-The district population includes 14.6% students with disabilities.
+The district population includes 15.9% students with disabilities.
 Residents within SCUSD speak more than 48 languages; 38% of students speak a language other than English at home and 19.6% of students are designated as English Learners.

 Within SCUSD, Youth Development Support Services (YDSS) department oversees expanded Learning programs.
 "Keeping the whole child in mind, Youth Development provides high quality programming and support in order to build capacity among SCUSD, students, families and community partners.
 We incorporate authentic youth voice and maintain intentional focus on equity, relationship building and social justice."
-Under ASES and 21st Century grants, YDSS collaborates with nine Expanded Learning providers to provide programs at 67 sites including middle and high school sites.
+Under ASES and 21st Century grants, YDSS collaborates with 10 Expanded Learning providers to provide programs at 70 sites including middle and high school sites.

 Expanded Learning programs are aligned with District's guiding principle which states, "All students are given an equal opportunity to graduate with the greatest number of postsecondary choices from the widest array of options."
 All Expanded Learning programs intentionally target and prioritize disproportionately impacted populations.
 Foster Youth and students experiencing homelessness are a priority in all programs.
-YDSS recruits certificated staff on per diem to work during expanded learning hours in order to provide academic support/enrichment to students.
-During the school year 2021-22, the number of certificated staff at elementary/K-8 sites have increased tremendously.
-With Expanded Learning

-Opportunities Program funds, we will provide before and after care to all of our TK and K students.
+YDSS recruits certificated staff on per diem to work during expanded learning hours in order to provide academic support/enrichment to students. , The number of certificated staff at elementary/K-8 sites have increased tremendously.
+With Expanded Learning Opportunities Program funds, we will provide before and after care to all of our TK and K students.
 Enrichment programs will be a priority for TK and K students to help these young students develop fondness for school.